Google’s Sound Amplifier pumps up more Android devices

-For the hundreds of millions of people around the world with mild or severe deafness, good news: Sound Amplifier, an app that taps AI to augment sounds and cut down on noise, is now available in the Play Store for devices running Android 6.0 Marshmallow and above.
+For the hundreds of millions of people around the world with mild or severe hearing loss, good news: Sound Amplifier, an app that taps AI to augment sounds and cut down on noise, is now available in the Play Store for devices running Android 6.0 Marshmallow and above.
 Previously, it was only compatible with phones running Android 9.0 Pie or later.

 “Without clear sound, it’s challenging to connect to the people around you and fully experience the world.
 And simply asking others to speak louder (or turn up the TV volume) isn’t a helpful solution because people hear more clearly at different audio frequencies,” wrote Android technical lead Ricardo Garcia in a blog post.
 “Sound Amplifier is the latest step in our commitment to make audio clear and accessible for everyone.
 And we’ll continue to improve the app through new features that enhance sound for all types of hearing.”